doverunner/cpix-api-client/cpp/README.md

 ## Output json data format

+In the code of the sample project, if you put the `{enc-token}` and `contentId` variable with values and run, you'll see the following results.

  The items of the output data includes all data such as hex encoded, base64 encoded, payload_only, etc. so that you can easily copy and paste it into each packaging service.

 - **Single-key** sample